 Now’s a great time of the year to go fishing.
-What else is there better to catch at this season than some bass?
+What else is there better to catch this season than some bass?
 Any fisherman will tell you that there’s a specific means to catch certain types of fish and for bass, most will suggest that you try to drop shotting.
-If you are new to fishing, you might not be familiar with what this is.
+If you are new to fishing, or newly learning how to fish for bass, you might not be familiar with what this is.
 Don’t fret though as we’ve got a complete rundown on it.

 Once underwater, the rig will try to emulate the natural movement of prey that swims in the wild.
-As it is a sinking type of rig, it can also be used to catch other fishes like the catfish.
+As it is a sinking type of rig, it can also be used to catch other fishes like catfish.
 Though amazing, the drop shot is something that you master once you are a pro already.
-Here’s everything you need to know to drop shot a bass.
+Here’s everything you need to know to drop-shot a bass.

 As for the hook, you’ll need to use either a split shot or a drop shot hook between sizes 1-1/O. These types of hooks are usually used for finesse fishing which is what drop shot fishing is all about.
 Moreover, these hooks offer the best hooking capacity for bass which are very feisty fishes to fight with.

 The most important part of the drop shot rig is the weight you add.
 This is important as, without it, the bait won’t sink the water easily.
 There are weights that can be easily clipped into the line but there are those that are tied to the bottom of the hook as well.
 The weights vary from ⅛ to 1/2 oz.
 The heavier it is, the deeper it will sink.

 Of course, it wouldn’t be a complete fishing rig without the bait at the end.
 If you’re aiming for bass or other fishes in shallow waters, we recommend bait that’s used for finesse fishing.
 The bait that mimics the movement of minnows and worms is a great complement to drop-shot fishing.
 There are various baits you can actually use but choose ones that move very often.